 This is same.txt in the lower dir

-Now let’s try modifying same.txt
+Now let’s try modifying same.txt in the upper directory and

-see what happens in the overlay
+see what happens in the overlay directory:

 echo "Modifying the same.txt in upper dir directly" > upper/same.txt